rystills/rock-raiders-web/README.md

 - Add pricing for vehicles
 - Auto train raider to man vehicles
 - Raider sometimes sitting wrong way around in vehicles
-- Walker digger not loaded correctly or at least the upgrades
 - Make vehicles work

 ### Near (v0.6.0)